RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 # Diffusion Models (DFs)
 Based on the __diffusion__ process -> two steps: __forward__ + __backward__.

-Alle the generative models we have seen (VAE, GAN, DF) have the concept of mutual challenge between generation and discrimination.
+All the generative models we have seen (VAE, GAN, DF) have the concept of mutual challenge between generation and discrimination.

 While in GAN we were providing random noise to a generator to generate an image and train the parameters to associate noise to image, and the discriminator had the job of taking an image and say whether it is fake or not.
 Here, in DF, we gradually add small amounts of (gaussian) noise to the initial image, $x_0$, and the backward process consists in just removing noise from the noisy image.